skylerberg/resu/doc/pages/tutorials/template.rst

 You may also set the ``file_type``, though it is omitted in this tutorial at this time because it is not used by Resu at this time.

-The tutorial on :doc:`tutorials_template_engine` will show how to set an alternate templating language.
+The tutorial on :doc:`template_engine` will show how to set an alternate templating language.